VismayaNair/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

-Output of the simulation :
+# Output of the simulation :

 ![output](RO1.png)
 ![output](RO2.png)

+# RESULT :
+Thus the digital input sensor is interfaced and activated using Adreno Push Button .